danux/django-image-dump/README.md

 This app was built for me.
 I run it on my own server for me.
 I've licensed it because it might be useful for someone else.

-If you decide to use it please note only one user account is required to upload and have control over the app.
-If you plan to do something with this I recommend finishing it off by adding some permissions and what not.
-I'll gladly pull back if you do.
+If you decide to use this app please bare in mind it's only really been tested for one person.
+Other people's images shouldn't show up in search results or autocomplete, but it's possible I've overlooked this as I don't really test it.

 Pay particular attention to ``DES_KEY = 'changeme'`` in ``app/settings.py`` - you need to change that a random 8 character string that only you know for the slug generator to be unique.